Savjee/savjee.be/src/site/posts/2026-02-17-building-my-own-bookshelf.md

 ---
 layout: post
-title: "Building My Own Bookshelf: A Digital Guy Tackles the Physical World"
+title: "Building My Personal Display Shelf: A Digital Guy Tackles the Physical World"
 tags: ["DIY", "Home Improvement"]
 thumbnail: /uploads/2026-02-building-bookshelf/thumb_timeline.jpg
 upload_directory: /uploads/2026-02-building-bookshelf/
 ---

 I spend most of my time building things in the digital world.
 Code, apps, content—you name it.
-But recently, I had an opportunity to build something physical.
+But several years ago, I had an opportunity to build something physical.
 Something I could touch, something that would live in my home.

-A bookshelf.
+A shelf.
+Originally for books.

-Here's how I, a digital-native, built my first piece of furniture.
+Here's how I, a digital-native, built my first piece of furniture—and how it evolved into something much more personal.
 <!--more-->

 ## Why build it myself?

 I had a weird nook in my home office that was begging to be filled.
 The dimensions were awkward: 150cm wide, but only 83-100cm high (with a poster at 126cm that I didn't want to block).
 Depth was tricky too—I only had 30cm to work with, but the current closet was 50cm deep.

+At the time, I thought: "I need a place for my books."
+My collection wasn't massive yet, but I wanted something that could grow with me.

 Off-the-shelf shelves didn't fit.
 Custom-built?
 Too expensive.
 So I did what any reasonable person would do: I decided to build it myself.